btd1337/Cairo-Dock-macOS-Sierra-Style/README.md

 ## How to install

 ### First:
-Make sure the Cairo Dock is already installed.
+ * Make sure the Cairo Dock is already installed.
+ * Recommended install the La Capitaine icon pack, available in https://github.com/keeferrourke/la-capitaine-icon-theme

 ### Second:
 Clone the repository for folder ~/.config/cairo-dock/themes/